carlmontanari/scrapli/README.md

 This method can accept one or N "events" and thus can be used to deal with any number of subsequent prompts.

+One last important item about this method is that it accepts an argument `privilege_level` -- the value of this argument should be the name of the privilege level that you would like to execute the interactive command at .
+This is an optional argument, with a default of the `default_desired_privilege_level` attribute which is normally "privilege exec" or similar depending on the platform.

 ```python
 from scrapli.driver.core import IOSXEDriver